 It wouldn't be my first time with Aidan - we had crossed that river exactly two months ago - but each time we did it, my love for him grew stronger.
-And before you judge me, we'd only done it twice and he was my first, so I may only be seventeen, but I wasn't a slut.
-The first time had hurt a little but the second time was utterly amazing and I was looking forward to our third.
+And before you judge me, he was my first, so I may only be seventeen, but I wasn't a slut.
+The first time had hurt a little but every time afterwards had been utterly amazing.

 He almost had all the buttons undone when a loud knock interrupted us.
 I froze and looked at Aidan who was already looking at me, the desire in his eyes crystal clear.